RudranilJadhav/WannaHack-CTFWriteup/README.md

 **Value** : 50 , **Tag** : Misc

 ***Solution***
-- The Sanity Txt file was a massive red herring for this challenge and quite waste of time for me too.
+- The Sanity.txt was a massive red herring for this challenge and quite waste of time for me too.
-- I was bit biased towards thought that flag must be hidden in chat or in admin profile (Like CicadaIITBHU) that I just didn't noticed sub-heading of **#rules** for quite a lot of time.
+- I was bit biased towards thought that flag must be hidden in chat or in admin profile (Like CicadaIITBHU) that I just didn't noticed sub-heading of **#rules** for quite sometime.
 - Flag : WannaHack{y0u_4r3_54n3_6969}

 ### 15. Easy Cat